MadBomber/aia/README.md

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)

+> v0.5.16
+> - fixed bugs with the prompt pipeline
+> - Added new backend "client" which is an `aia` internal client to the OpenAI API that allows both text-to-speech and speech-to-text
+> - Added --image_size and --image_quality to support image generation with the dall-e-2 and dall-e-3 models using the new internal `aia` OpenAI client.
+>
 > v0.5.15
 > - Support piped content by appending to end of prompt text
 > - fixed bugs with directives entered as follow-up while in chat mode
->
-> v0.5.14
-> - Directly access OpenAI to do text to speech when using the `--speak` option
-> - Added --voice to specify which voice to use
-> - Added --speech_model to specify which TTS model to use
 >